The Wedding Aisle

 When a bride is to be married, it is a tradition to walk down the aisle with the father of the bride or whoever the bride chooses for this role.
 This has been told that this tradition means transferring the bride from the father to the groom.
 Each religion has its own guidelines, so prior to the wedding, speak with the officiant to plan who will walk down the aisle in the procession and in what order.
 You will also decide what music you wish to play.

-Couples having civil, non-religious ceremonies may choose any order for the wedding procession to walk down the aisle and could customize the procession that best suit them.
-Same sex couples can also customize the walk down the aisle, they could have a parent walk with them, or they could walk together hand in hand.
+Couples having civil, non-religious ceremonies may choose any order for the wedding procession to walk down the aisle and could customize the procession that best suits them.
+Same-sex couples can also customize the walk down the aisle, they could have a parent walk with them, or they could walk together hand in hand.

 Walking down the aisle to bagpipes is a tradition among many of the Celtic population.
 If you have the budget for a harpist, it would be heavenly.
 Whoever walks you down the aisle, whether a family member or a friend, let it be known that it is an honor and a very important part of your wedding day.

-Hope you found this article interesting, for more interesting articles please check out our A-Z terms guide.
+I hope you have found this article interesting, for more interesting articles check out, The A-Z of Wedding Terminology Guide.